yfakariya/azure-iot-gateway-sdk/modules/iothubhttp/devdoc/iothubhttp.md

 {
-	const char* IoTHubName; /*the name of the IoTHub*/ const char* IoTHubSuffix; /*the suffix used in generating the host name*/ }IOTHUBHTTP_CONFIG; /*this needs to be passed to the Module_Create function*/
+	const char* IoTHubName; /*the name of the IoTHub*/ const char* IoTHubSuffix; /*the suffix used in generating the host name*/ unsigned int MinimumPollingTime; /*The HTTP polling interval, if 0, the default SDK value is used, right now 25 minutes */ }IOTHUBHTTP_CONFIG; /*this needs to be passed to the Module_Create function*/
 ```